ginxy/KG_RAG_chainlit/README.md

 **What Happens to Your Data?**
 - PDFs are split into text chunks (with overlap to preserve context).
-- Entities (like people, concepts) are extracted using Presidio and stored in Neo4j.
+- Entities (like people, concepts) are extracted and stored in Neo4j.
 - Chunks are embedded into Qdrant for semantic search.

 ---